Updated March 1, 2022

 9) Stroll the Old Mill District, Downtown Bend, and the Box Factory

 Every town you visit is going to have some form of souvenir shopping, but ours looks a little different in Bend.
 Historic Downtown Bend is dotted with quaint, locally-owned shops and unique historic architecture, with the added bonus of being right on the fringe of Bend’s famous Drake Park.
 The Old Mill District has a delightful mix of well-known chain stores and locally-owned boutiques, along with a plethora of great restaurants lining the Deschutes riverfront that beckons you to stroll while you’re shopping there.
 In between them sits the Box Factory, with its quirky history, cool shops, and plenty of eateries, brewpubs, and wine tasting bars.
 Roughly a mile spans the three distinct areas, so rent a bike or plan a full walking tour of these distinctly unique zones.
 Pro-tip: Get a basket on that bike to carry all your goodies home!

 10) Play Outside.

 We kinda already covered this base with the aforementioned suggestions to play in or on water and hike Pilot Butte.
 But let’s take it a step further, shall we?
 Vacation is an excellent time to step out of your comfort zone and try something new.
-For some, that might involve bungee jumping, an Ultralite ride, or some other source of adrenaline rush.
+For some, that might involve bungee jumping, a scenic helicopter ride, or some other source of adrenaline rush.
 For others, it might be something like a mountain bike tour with Cog Wild or a kayak lesson from Tumalo Creek Kayak & Canoe.
 Find the edge of your outdoorsy comfort zone and take one step out of it.
 You’ll be glad you did!